This article highlights some of the best things to do in Solana Beach, California.

 The Solana Beach coast is made up of cliffs.
 This cove is the only part that can be accessed by a path and that may not be covered in water during high tide.

-This is a great place to get some beach time because of all the reason mentioned above.
+This is a great place to get some beach time because of all the reasons mentioned above.
 Plus, it is a very scenic beach because of the high cliffs.
 During low tide, it is possible to walk in the northern and southern directions.

 Tide Beach Park

 This park is located north of Fletcher Cove.
 It is a short walk from the main beach area (during low tide).
 From the top of the cliffs, access is thru stairs from Pacific Avenue and Solana Vista Drive.